Pet Keen is reader-supported. When you buy via links on our site, we may earn an affiliate commission at no cost to you. Learn more.

 Image Credit: Pixabay

 Unlike wood, PVC fencing won’t wear out with the weather and your horses can’t chew it up.
 It’s essentially weatherproof, and it can even have the appearance of a wood fence, minus the maintenance and hassle.
-Of course, you can get PVC in all white and even some other colors, allowing for very elegant looks with minimal maintenance.
+Of course, you can get PVC in all white and even other colors, allowing for elegant looks with minimal maintenance.
 But this is one of the most expensive ways of constructing your fence.
-Worse, these boards are designed to break under pressure, and once your horses learn this, they’ll probably walk right through them, which is why most PVC fences are combined with electric fencing.
+Also, PVC is designed to break under pressure, and once your horses learn this, they’ll probably walk right through them, which is why most PVC fences are combined with electric fencing.

 Pros